-Office 365 (Outlook on the web | Outlook for Windows/MacOS) - Publish a calendar
+Microsoft 365 (Outlook on the web | Outlook for Windows/MacOS) - Publish a calendar

 When publishing your calendar, you can provide any user (internal/external) with a unique URL (.html or .ics) that they can use to view/subscribe to your calendar.
 This URL will only allow them to view your calendar data.
 At this time, Microsoft's default limit is set to retrieve data for six months from the current date.

-If you want to share your calendar with other UW-Madison Office 365 users, please see: Office 365 (Outlook on the web | Outlook 2016 for Windows/MacOS) - Share a calendar.
+If you want to share your calendar with other UW-Madison Microsoft 365 users, please see: Microsoft 365 (Outlook on the web | Outlook for Windows/MacOS) - Manage permissions to your calendar.

 - At this time, regardless of the time zone the consuming person is, the events will be shown using the time zone of the published calendar.
 Eg: User A's time zone is set to CST.
 User B (who is in EST time zone) views User A's published calendar.
 Result: The calendar data will be shown as CST and there is no indication of this.
 User B will need to ask User A what time zone is set for User A's account.

 For consistency and ease of use, please use the Outlook on the web instructions above.